 Bits and Pieces –

-• We are continuing to learn cursive.
+We are continuing to learn cursive.
 We are on our third set of letters – the Loop Group.
 Those letters are b, f, h, k, l and e.
-Most of the class is having fun learning cursive, though it is challenging.
+Most of the class is having fun learning cursive, though it is challenging.- We are enjoying Winterhouse.
+We are still in the build up portion of the story.
+There are lots of characters and lots of details to keep track of.

-• The children are researching their countries.
+- The children are researching their countries.
 They are learning about the geography and landforms, unique plants and animals, cultural celebrations and traditions, historic sites and landmarks and important museums, monuments or memorials.
 This week the children wrote letters asking question on their blogs.
 We hope to get some responses from around the world.
 If you have connections, please share.

-• We have been learning about elapse time, equivalent fractions, and strategies for solving multistep problems.
+Our next science unit is weather and so we have been building our background knowledge and understanding by reading poems and books about their topic during our shared reading lessons.- We have been learning about elapse time, equivalent fractions, and strategies for solving multistep problems.
 We play games to practice basic facts in all four operations and we’re learning about perimeter and area.

 This week we began our global geography inquiry.
 In Open Circle we’ve been talking about speaking up and setting goals.
 We’ve been reading books around the theme of kindness while we learn about plot lines and we’ve been practicing our kite string letters in cursive.